react-native-webview/react-native-webview/docs/Custom-Android.md

 ## Native Code

-To get started, you'll need to create a subclass of `RNCWebViewManager`, `RNCWebView`, and `ReactWebViewClient`.
+To get started, you'll need to create a subclass of `RNCWebViewManager`, `RNCWebView`, and `RNCWebViewClient`.
 In your view manager, you'll then need to override:

 - `createReactWebViewInstance`
 - `getName`